<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Meeting transcription and summaries

-• Keyword search across meetings
+• Keyword search across all meetings

 • Integrations with Slack, Zoom, Meet, and Teams